 It happens all the time.
 There are a lot of photographers now.
 They love photography and have a great eye.
 Their Instagram looks incredible.
-They maybe even have tens of thousands of followers, but they aren’t making enough money.
+They maybe even have tens of thousands of followers, but aren’t making enough money.
 BUT, they love the aesthetic and idea of it.
 Eventually they reach a point where they think, “Now what?,” and the truth is many of them stop pursuing it as a career.

 Anything long term will naturally hit a plateau.
 I’ve felt this way many times.
-Growth is natural, so one must fall back on their systems and discover new approaches when the plateaus hit.
+Growth is natural, so one must fall back on systems and discover new approaches when the plateaus hit.
 As much as I wished I jumped out of bed EVERY SINGLE MORNING ready to take on the world with my camera, it’s not always going to be like that.
-Besides the fun parts, there is also the networking, accounting, contractor personnel, creative blocks, depressed phases in life, etc. I feel lucky that I enjoy what I do over 90% of the time.
+Besides the fun parts, there is also the networking, accounting, contractor personnel, creative blocks, depressed phases in life, etc. I feel lucky that I enjoy what I do 95% of the time.